-Figure 24 shows the routes most utilised in 2022 so far were 26LAM / Route 4, 26SAM / Route 1 and 08KEN / Route 3.
-Track keeping was above 99% for all routes, except Route 4 (95.2%) and Route 9 (75.0%), although only four departures have used Route 9 this year so far.
+Figure 24 shows the routes most utilised in 2022 so far were 26LAM / Route 4, 26SAM / Route 1 and 26BOG / Route 7.
+Track keeping was above 99% for all routes, except Route 4 (92.3%) and Route 9 (95.0%), although only 20 departures have used Route 9 this year so far (mostly due to weather avoidance).

 Figure 25 shows a map of all nine noise preferential routes for departures in use at Gatwick Airport.
-The table to the right lists the altitudes up to which aircraft are required to stay within the conformance monitoring swathe of the respective noise preferential route.
-Once above the minimum vectoring altitude, air traffic control may give them vectors to direct them onto a more direct path towards their destination.
+The table to the right lists the altitudes up to which aircraft are required to remain within the conformance monitoring swathe of the respective Noise Preferential Route.
+Once above the minimum vectoring altitude, Air Traffic Control may give them vectors to direct them onto a more direct path towards their destination.